 On successful completion of this module students will be able to:

-2 demonstrate an enhanced understanding of theory in language testing and a critical awareness of how language tests are used in their practice
+2. demonstrate an enhanced understanding of theory in language testing and a critical awareness of how language tests are used;

-3 provide a critical analysis of, and/or a theoretical rationale for language tests and assessment methods in a variety of local, national and international contexts;
+3. provide a critical analysis of, and/or a theoretical rationale for language tests and assessment methods in local, national or international contexts;

-4 apply this knowledge at a practical level in evaluating and analyzing tests, and in designing language tests in their teaching practice
+4. apply this knowledge at a practical level in evaluating and analysing tests and/or in designing language tests.

 Language Assessment Quarterly